 Students tell their story

-My name is Dasom Lee, and I completed the EA program and earned my master’s degree in Economics in 2014.
+My name is Dasom Lee, and I earned my master’s degree in Economics in 2014.
 After my time at Kyoto University, I decided to continue my studies and join a PhD program.
 I was a competitive prospective PhD student because of the methodological and theoretical training I had received at Kyoto University.
-I received multiple offers from various universities with full scholarships, and I decided that Vanderbilt University in the U.S. would be the best place to prepare myself for the academic job market.
+I received multiple offers with full scholarships, and I decided that Vanderbilt University in the U.S. would be the best place to prepare myself for the academic job market.

-I have successfully finished my PhD, and I am currently working as an assistant professor of digitalized sustainable energy at the University of Twente in the Netherlands.
-The University of Twente is globally known as a center of European research on Science and Technology Studies, responsible innovation and technology assessment in particular.
+After the completion of my PhD, I worked as a tenured assistant professor at the University of Twente in the Netherlands, which is globally known as a center of European research on science and technology studies.
+I decided to return home, and now I am working as an assistant professor at the Korea Advanced Institute of Science and Technology (KAIST).
 I firmly believe that the EA program provided the foundation that I could build on to succeed in the academic market.
 The professors were always incredibly helpful and supportive, and the courses provided a unique interdisciplinary perspective that is highly sought after in international academic circles.
 Attending the EA program was one of the best career decisions that I made and having a degree from Kyoto University opened up so many doors.

 I have worked in a variety of areas including academics, business, and politics.
 To illustrate, after I graduated from the EA programme in 2014, I worked as a full-time lecturer in the agricultural economics department, faculty of economics, Prince of Songkla University.
 During that time, I was responsible for teaching classes, conducting research, and providing academic services to both businesses and communities.
 In 2017, I founded a social enterprise advocating social, economic, political, and environmental issues by providing space where people can gather and organize collaborative projects.
 In 2019, I also worked as an assistant to the member of Thailand’s house of representative whom I provide data relating to agricultural, environmental, and economic issues to be spoken in the national parliament.
 Simultaneously, I was also a member of the house of representatives’ committee on agricultural produce price promotion.
 At present (2021), I’m a policy designer focusing on advocating community solid waste management projects for local governments.
 To conclude, my career path does not stick to a straight line and that’s what I love about it.
 Thanks to the EA programme that provided me with holistic aspects of how society works and prompted me with both academic and practical skills so that I could execute any line of work with excellence.